renaudjmathieu/MyApp/README.md

 ### `npm run dev`

-Runs the app in the development mode by following these steps:
+Runs the app in development mode by following these steps:

 In the Terminal, go to the `www` folder:
 ```